DorianSafaa/Credit_Risk_Analysis/README.md

 ## Overview of the analysis

 As part of this project, we used several techniques to evaluate and train models on credit card credit datasets from LendingClub.
+Our purpose is to predict High and low credit risk based on many different features.
 We used the imbalanced-learn and scikit-learn libraries to build and evaluate our models using resampling.

 The RandomOverSampler and SMOTE algorithms were used to oversample the data, followed by the ClusterCentroids algorithm to undersample it.
 A combinatorial method of over- and undersampling was also used, using the SMOTEENN algorithm.